- Mondo Vino

 They are also very refreshing and fun to drink thanks also to the cloudy bottom that at the opening makes the product opalescent, like a weissbier.
 On the label they can bear the name Pet Nat, Ancestral Method or with the bottom.
 They all have a crown cap,so they uncork like a beer.

-Tenuta Di Tavignano, historic and award-winning company in the Marche region wanted to carry on a line of Monsters Wine organic wines that includes two Pet Nat and macerated white wine otherwise defined orange wine (also awarded by the best guides) that we like very much.
+Tenuta Di Tavignano, historic and award-winning company in the Marche region wanted to carry on a line of Monsters Wine organic wines that includes two Pet Nat and a macerated white wine otherwise defined orange wine (also awarded by the best guides) that we like very much.
 Why?
 Because they're good, because they're done well, because they're cheap, because they're fun.

 Are you passionate about wine and oenology?
 Discover all the news or insights from Vinoso in our Wine section.